 The patient called after her surgery to thank the staff for their persistence and concern for her health.

-Roza is a 33-year old uninsured and undocumented Latino female that came to the Mobile Health Clinic early in 2011 with complaints of abdominal mass with increasing pain.
-A CT scan revealed a large ovarian cyst.
+Roza is a 33-year old uninsured and undocumented Latino female that came to the Mobile Health Clinic with complaints of abdominal mass with increasing pain.
+ACT scan revealed a large ovarian cyst.
 The patient was referred to La Clinica de La Raza for Operation Access.
 It was determined after a three month wait that the mass was too large to qualify for Operation Access.
 The patient’s only other choice was to apply for emergency Medi-Cal assistance.
 After 28 telephone interventions by Mobile Health Clinic staff, the patient applied for assistance and had surgery to remove the cyst, which had grown even larger, and to repair a hernia that had also developed.
 The patient called after her surgery to thank the staff for their persistence and concern for her health.